HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 11

-A Senior Citizen Member as defined in Article II, Section 2, may choose to exercise a Senior Citizen discount option at the time dues are to be paid, at which time two forms of proof of age are required.
+A Senior Citizen Member as defined in Article II, Section 3 may choose to exercise a Senior Citizen discount option at the time dues are to be paid, at which time proof of age is required via government-issued ID (Driver’s license, passport, etc).
 This option will entitle the Senior Citizen Member to a discount on the dues paid by General Members.
 This discount will be set forth by the discretion of the Board of Trustees.

 Section 1